EslamAbdElhakem/Chingu-Project/README.md

 ### Restaurant Form

-Simple Restaurant form that shows an output when you click Reserve
+Simple Restaurant form that shows output when you click Reserve

 ### Installation